shrudhikrishna/-_-/README.md

 Temperature Converter: Contains code and files for the Temperature Converter project Landing Page: Files and assets for the Landing Page project
 Portfolio: Code and files for my personal portfolio This README provides an overview of my projects and reflections from my internship with Oasis Infobyte.
-Thank you for visiting my repository!
+Thank you for visiting my repository!.